CSJ7701/Mail-Database-Project/README.md

 # Using

-When the app first opens, you will arrive at the dashboard.
+When the app first opens from the login screen, you will arrive at the dashboard.

 ![Homepage](https://github.com/CSJ7701/Mail-Database-Project/assets/113106427/768e09f9-e575-435a-9d74-36d4a5e80e24)